axismaps/axis-jekyll/_guide/web_02_should-map-be-interactive.md

 ![]({{site.baseurl}}/guide/images/revolt_tooltip.gif)

 Interactive elements can also do the users' work for them.
-In the animated map above, which shows movement of troops, a tooltip will appear on hover but also automatically opens with some pertinent details, hding even further detail behind a click.
+In the animated map above, which shows movement of troops, a tooltip will appear on hover but also automatically opens with some pertinent details, hiding even further detail behind a click.

 ![]({{site.baseurl}}/guide/images/eic_menu_control.gif)